Countee Cullen: Relationships

 After the newly wedded couple had a short honeymoon, Cullen traveled to Paris, France, with his guardian/father, Frederick Cullen, and best man Jackman.
 Yolande soon joined him there, but they had difficulties from the start.
 A few months after their wedding, Cullen wrote a letter to Yolande confessing his love for men.
 Yolande told her father and filed for divorce.
 Her father wrote separately to Cullen, saying that he thought Yolande's lack of sexual experience was the reason the marriage did not work out.
 The couple divorced in 1930 in Paris.
 The details were negotiated between Cullen and Yolande's father, as the wedding details had been.

-With the exception of this marriage before a huge congregation, Cullen was a shy person.
-He was not flamboyant with any of his relationships.
-It was rumored that Cullen had developed a relationship with Jackman, "the handsomest man in Harlem", which contributed to Cullen and Yolande's divorce.
-The young, dashing Jackman was a school teacher and, thanks to his handsome visage, a prominent figure among Harlem's gay elite.
-According to Thomas Wirth, author of Gay Rebel of the Harlem Renaissance, Selections from the Work of Richard Bruce Nugent, there is no evidence that the men were lovers, despite newspaper stories and gossip suggesting the contrary.
-He married Ida Mae Roberson in 1940 and lived, apparently happily, with her until his death in 1946.
+Cullen was generally private regarding his personal relationships.
+Rumors circulated that a relationship between Cullen and school teacher Harold Jackman contributed to Cullen and Yolande's divorce.
+Jackman was a prominent figure in Harlem social circles.
+However, according to historian Thomas Wirth, author of Gay Rebel of the Harlem Renaissance, Selections from the Work of Richard Bruce Nugent, there is no factual evidence that the men were lovers, despite contemporary newspaper stories and gossip.
+In 1940, Cullen married Ida Mae Roberson and lived with her until his death in 1946.
 In the early 1940s, they lived on Sugar Hill in West Harlem at the Garrison Apartments.